 The Company tests non-amortizable intangible assets (trade names) for impairment in accordance with ASC 350.
-The Company performed the annual impairment test at October 31, 2008, and determined there was no impairment.
-No events have occurred subsequent to October 31, 2008 that indicate impairment may have occurred.
+The Company performed the annual impairment test at October 31, 2009, and determined there was no impairment.
+No events have occurred subsequent to October 31, 2009 that indicates impairment may have occurred.
 The intangible assets resulting from the October 25, 2007 acquisition of InfuSystem are based upon the final valuation analysis.